meejah/magic-wormhole-protocols/dilated-file-transfer.md

     }
 }
 ```
-Peers MUST tolerate the existence of unkown keys in the version and transfer dicts, especially but not limited to in the presence of unknown features.```
+Peers MUST tolerate the existence of unknown keys in the version and transfer dicts, especially (but not limited) to the presence of unknown features.```
 **Rejected idea**: having a `version` number that increases.
-Per RFC 9170, it can be the case that a protocol can "ossify" or lost its flexibility, including when using "highest common version" sorts of negotiation.
+Per RFC 9170, it can be the case that a protocol can "ossify" or lose its flexibility, including when using "highest common version" sorts of negotiation.
 Multiple extension points (e.g. both "version" and "features") can cause confusion; including both was rejected after considering the question, "when would `version` be incremented instead of using a `feature`?"

 The `mode` key indicates the desired mode of that peer.